dell/csm-docs/content/docs/concepts/authorization/v1.x/configuration/powermax/_index.md

     Refer to the [Install the Driver](../../../../../getting-started/installation/kubernetes/powermax/csmoperator/#install-driver) section to prepare `powermax-creds.yaml`.
 Leave `username` and `password` with the default values as they will be ignored.

-5. Enable Container Storage Module Authorization in the driver installation applicable to your installation method.
+5. Enable Container Storage Modules Authorization in the driver installation applicable to your installation method.

     **Helm**